aaronpowell/aaronpowell.github.io/src/documents/posts/2016-06-09-learning-redux-with-reducks-creating-a-store.md

---- cson
+---
   title: "Learning redux with reducks - creating a Store"
-date: '2016-06-09'
+  date: "2016-06-09"
-tags: ['redux', 'reducks']
+  tags:
+    - "redux"
+    - "reducks"
-description: """An introduction to the Store and how to make a simple one.
+  description: "An introduction to the Store and how to make a simple one."
-"""
 ---

 [Last time](http://www.aaron-powell.com/posts/2016-06-06-learning-redux-with-reducks-intro.html) we learnt the basics of what Redux is and what it does, now it's time to start looking at how it works.